emilybache/GildedRose-Refactoring-Kata/texttests/README.md

 ## Explaining TextTest test cases

-Each test case has it's own subdirectory.
+Under the 'texttests' folder each test case has its own subdirectory.
 The name of the directory is the name of the test - in this case "ThirtyDays".
 The approved version of the output for that test case is kept in that directory.
 In this case we have three files:

 - __stderr.gr__ - the expected output to Standard Error (stderr)
 - __stdout.gr__ - the expected output to Standard Output (stdout)